poruvo/melodicon/README.md

 The default __alphabet__ reference is a modified version of the _Old Latin_ alphabet.

 Traditionally, you may be inclined to try out words that you know or words that you feel.
 However, I encourage you to translate some of those words into other latin-based languages or into complete ancient greek or elder futhark translations.
+(Or, try pure greek and futhark words.)

 For example: